Technology at MacDuffie

 IoT (Internet of Things) Devices Permitted on Campus

-PlayStations, XBoxes, game consoles, printers, Alexa speakers, Rokus, Apple TVs, Fire Sticks, smart LED bulbs, and similar items are permitted on campus, but students are responsible for connecting them to the student wifi network, keeping them up to date, and using secure passwords.
+PlayStations, XBoxes, game consoles, printers, Alexa speakers, Roku devices, Apple TVs, Fire Sticks, smart LED bulbs, and similar items are permitted on campus.
+However, students are responsible for connecting these devices to the student Wi-Fi network, keeping them up to date, and using secure passwords.

 Additional Technology Requirements: